bilbolPrime/redis-pub-sub/README.md

-# Redis Pub Sub
+# Multi-Layered Caching Redis Pub Sub

-A simple Redis pub sub implementation.
+A simple multi-layered caching Redis pub sub implementation.
 Clients use memory cache and fall back to a cenetralized redis cache when the memory cache is not set.
 The clients also subscribe to redis to clear the memory cache should cache be cleared or set / updated.

 # Environment Setup